a-barton/cdk-tech-test/TECH_TEST_INSTRUCTIONS.md

 Extend the CDK codebase to support defining MULTIPLE containers for each app backend's ECS task.

-Replace the existing content of `app_ecosystem/config/apps.json` with the following, which now includes a `containers` key for each app config that specifies a list/array of container definitions:
+Replace the existing content of `app_ecosystem/config/apps.json` with the following, which now includes a `containers` key for each app config that specifies a list/array of container definitions (note the docker image URI is no longer present at the parent level of the app config, but is now instead in each container definition):

 ```json
 {